daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

     1. In the Sign-in window, enter **DiegoS@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the temporary password that you noted from the previous task and select **Sign in**.
 Select **Sign in**.
     1. Since the password you entered was only a temporary password, you need to update now.
 Enter the current password, enter a new password, then confirm the new password.
 Make note of this new password as you will need to complete the task.
+    1. Since this is the first time you are logging in as Diego, you may be prompted to setup MFA.
+Follow the prompts on the screen to setup MFA.
     1. When prompted to stay signed- in, select **Yes**.

 1. You should be successfully logged in to Microsoft Entra admin center.